STATUTE OF LIMITATIONS

 Contributory Negligence/Comparative Fault

 Pure Comparative Fault: Damaged parties can recover even if 99% at fault.
-Recovery is reduced by the damaged party’s degree of fault.
+Plaintiff’s damages will be reduced by their own liability, but not barred completely.
 N.Y.
 C.P.L.R. § 1411.

 Med Pay/PIP Subrogation